Aditya-J07/Biscuit-Trust/README.md

 - Keeping gives you the whole biscuit — but risks breaking trust.
 - The bot has its own **trust level** that changes depending on your choices.
 - Your goal: manage trust and risk to survive as long as you can!
+- But keep in mind you have limited!!
+- You can gain it by sharing

 ---